 Guest Faculty: Icing on the Cake

-While celebrity instructors bring an exciting element to summer intensives, students should keep in mind that they’re an added bonus.
+While celebrity instructors bring an exciting element to summer intensives, students should keep in mind that they are an added bonus.
 It’s a school’s primary faculty that works as a cohesive network, following a syllabus that advances toward a desired objective.
 If you’re interested in attending the school year-round, you’ll want to get to know the full-time teachers.

-Darleen Callaghan, the director of Miami City Ballet School, plans to emphasize the school’s full-time teachers, rather than guest artists.
+Darleen Callaghan, the new director of Miami City Ballet School, plans to emphasize the school’s newly solidified full-time teachers, rather than guest artists.
 “It’s important to have a lot of the principal faculty on staff during the summer so that students can get a feel for what the program is like,” she says.
 “We want our students to understand that if you come here, these are the teachers you’re going to have.”